14 April 2012

 Well Haldane has once again criticised high-frequency trading and rubbished recent claims by its apologists that it boosts liquidity in the market.

 “One reason [high frequency traders] dominate volumes is because they submit huge volumes of quotes in the market, the vast majority of which are never exercised.
-The firms cancel them before they are ever exercised … And currently [in the US equity market] for every order executed, 60 are cancelled.
+The firms cancel them before they are ever exercised… So at present [in the US equity market] for every order executed, 60 are cancelled.
 So what’s going on here?

-“One thing that’s going is that, although there are loads of quotes on the screen, if you try and hit them, they have disappeared before you can ever transact as you would wish.
+“One thing that’s going is that, although there are loads of quotes on the screen, if you try and hit them, they’ve disappeared before you can ever transact as you would wish.
 There is a mirage of liquidity …

-“Some have said this ‘quote stuffing’ is imposing an externality, in terms of bandwidth, on slower traders … the ‘flash crash’ was no one off.
-In the period since, although less publicised, there have been hundreds of mini ‘flash crashes’.
+“Some have said that this ‘quote stuffing’ is imposing an externality, in terms of bandwidth, on slow traders… the 6 May 2010 ‘flash crash’, when the mirage of liquidity disappeared before our eyes, was no one-off.
+In the period since, although less publicised, there have been hundreds of mini ‘flash crashes’, the sources of which have been this speed race in financial markets, that brings with it the externality of fragile liquidity, which brings with it the externality of order cancellation.”

 Haldane opened his speech to the INET conference, in which he attempted to answer the question “How Can We Create a Financial System That Is Socially Useful?”, by saying that the classic arms race does deliver “socially inefficient equilibria”… “The desire for individual safety results in equilibria where everyone is collectively less safe – I want to talk about some examples where similar sorts of dynamics are at play in the financial sector, where competition can in fat be a public bad.”